apache/doris/docs/en/developer-guide/cpp-format-code.md

 ### Download and install clang-format

+It is recommended to use NPM to install clang-format 11 (different versions of clang-format may produce different code formats, it is recommended to use version 11):

+`npm install clang-format@1.4.0`

 Ubuntu: `apt-get install clang-format`

 The current version is 10.0, you can also specify the old version, for example: `apt-get install clang-format-9`